Closing date: 16 March 2026

 An application form is available below, where further information can also be found, or you may contact Kedell Worboys on 0203 818 7610 or via email: shgukrep@sthelenagov.com.

-Applications must be sent to recruitment@sainthelena.gov.sh and received by 27 Jan 2026
+Applications must be sent to recruitment@sainthelena.gov.sh and received by 6 March 2026.
+Interviews to be held week commencing 15 March 2026.

 To be considered for this role, you must complete our application form.
 Failure to do so will mean that your application will not be considered.
 Please do not submit your CV.